MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctabctrl-class.md

 *pWndTip*<br/>
 Handle del controllo descrizione comando.

-### <a name="remarks"></a>Note
+### <a name="remarks"></a>Osservazioni

-È possibile ottenere il controllo descrizione comando associato a un controllo struttura a schede effettuando una `GetToolTips`chiamata a.
+È possibile ottenere il controllo descrizione comando associato a un controllo struttura a schede effettuando una chiamata a `GetToolTips`.

 ### <a name="example"></a>Esempio